 Fox News is eating its heart out.
 Chief-racist-loudmouth Bill O’Reilly sounds devastated on Obama’s victory.
 He laments the end of “white establishment,” saying, “It’s a changing country.
 It’s not a traditional America any more.
 There are 50per cent of the voting public who want stuff.
 They want things.
 And who is going to give them things?
 President Obama.
 He knows it and he ran on it.”
 The fellow is referring to the blacks and Hispanics who in O’Reilly’s eyes are greedy, lazy parasites.

+Not true!
 This election stands out as the most expensive, divisive, acidulously factious ever in the history of American politics.
 The most tweeted ever, to boot.
 The religious right, neo-conservatives, white supremacists and billionaires got smacked real hard when minorities – women, Latinos, blacks and coloured stood in lines for hours to re-elect Barack Hussein Obama as the 44th president of the United States.

 Mitt Romney’s own son Tagg wanted to take a swing at Obama when the president called out his dad’s lies.
 What Tagg conveniently forgot was that his own dad had accused the president of lying several times during the presidential debates.
 Had Obama been white, Romney would have shown more respect to his opponent, instead of looking down at him, sneering and glaring in his face.
 Even Anne Romney told Obama to “grow up!”